marnelfr/vuejs/README.md

 ````

 ## Components and props
-We can create component using
+We can create component doing
 ````javascript
 // In /components/ComponentName.js
 app.component('compenent-name', {